Hkattelu/Hkattelu/README.md

 ## I'm an Engineer, Gamer, and Fitness enthusiast!
 - 🔭 I’m currently working on Youtube @ Google!
-- 🌱 I recently finished Pizza Tower!
+- 🌱 I recently finished Chants of Sennar!
 - ⚡ Fun fact: I love to spin poi and juggle

 ### Connect with me: